 CSS exists for one reason and one reason only: to make your pages look all nice and pretty.

-This class is designed (get it? 😂) to teach you not only to become familiar with styling elements, but enjoy it at the same time.
+This class is designed (get it? 😂) to help you not only to become familiar with styling elements, but enjoy it at the same time.

 - Intermediate knowledge of HTML, which you can learn from this great class.

 - A willingness to dive into styling even if you don't have an eye for design!